MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-object-model.md

 This section describes how to use the data model to query time travel traces.
 This can be a powerful tool to answer questions like these about the code that is captured in a time travel trace.
 * What exceptions are in the trace?
 * At what point in time in the trace did a specific code module load?
-* When where threads created/terminated in the trace?
+* When were threads created/terminated in the trace?

-There are two debugger extensions that add TTD data two the debugger object model: TTDExt and TTDAnalyze.
+There are TTD extensions that add data to the *Session* and *Process* data model objects.
 The model objects can be accessed through `dx`, WinDbg Preview's model windows, and JavaScript.
 Both of these extensions are automatically loaded when debugging a time travel trace.

-## TTDExt.dll
+## Process Objects
-The primary objects added by TTDExt can be found in the *TTD* namespace off of any *Process* object.
+The primary objects added to *Process* objects can be found in the *TTD* namespace off of any *Process* object.
 For example, `@$curprocess.TTD`.

 ### Children
 | Object | Description |